Consistency and Contrast

 Good contrast requires good consistency #

 Though the red shape in our high contrast image above stands out, it is not because the shape is red.
-Indeed, in the very first (inconsistent) image, the size, shape, and color of the object with the “C” was the same.
+Indeed, in the very first (inconsistent) image, the size and color of the object with the “C” was the same.
 And yet, it does not stand out nearly as much (ask a friend what they see first in that image!)
-Thus, it is not the specific property of an object that creates contrast, but a difference from a otherwise consistent set of objects.
+Thus, it is not the inherent property of an object that creates contrast (red isn’t inherently attention-grabbing), but its properties relative to the consistent context you’ve established.

 Good contrast requires large differences #

-Consider the words “similar” and “large” in the above paragraph.
-They are both different from the surrounding text (similar is italicized, while large is bold and in all caps)?
+Consider the words “similar” and “LARGE” in the above paragraph.
+They are both different from the surrounding text (similar is italicized, while large is bold and in all caps).
 Which stands out more?
-For nearly everyone, it is the world large—because it is very different from its surroundings.
+For nearly everyone, it is the word LARGE—because it is very different from its surroundings.

 Many aspects can provide contrast #